The Future of the Actuaries: The Exponential Actuary™ has been saved

 - Respond to rating agency developments, such as an innovation score component by A.M.
 Best1

-To meet these growing demands while also acting as strategic advisors to the businesses they serve, leaders today expect more from their actuarial teams, and those that complement their actuarial function with automation and AI are better positioned to meet their objectives.
-In fact, 17 percent of global executives surveyed report that they are ready to manage a workforce with people, robots, and AI working side by side2 and our experience shows that this will likely increase quickly.
+To meet these growing demands while also acting as strategic advisers to the businesses they serve, leaders today expect more from their actuarial teams, and those that complement their actuarial function with automation and AI are better positioned to meet their objectives.
+In fact, 17% of global executives surveyed report that they are ready to manage a workforce with people, robots, and AI working side by side,2 and our experience shows that this will likely increase quickly.

 Taking your organization to its full potential

-As organizations transition to the Future of Work, we find that work, workforce, and workplace are the three dimensions of holistic transformation.
-With our Workforce Transformation framework, Deloitte can help you explore each of these dimensions in depth for your actuarial function as well as help you develop a strategy and implementation approach to reimagine and redesign work.
-Our “pixilation” approach decomposes jobs to a granular task-level to identify targets for automation and augmentation using technology.
+As organizations transition to the future of work, we find that work, workforce, and workplace are the three dimensions of holistic transformation.
+With our Workforce Transformation framework, Deloitte can help you explore each of these dimensions in depth for your actuarial function, as well as help you develop a strategy and implementation approach to reimagine and redesign work for the actuary of the future.
+Our “pixilation” approach decomposes jobs to a granular task level to identify targets for automation and augmentation using technology.
 Jobs are then recomposed, enabled by technology, so that actuaries can focus on higher-value work and more strategic outcomes.

 Our approach brings this holistic transformation to life through the following components:

-Our workforce options help organizations implement innovative staffing concepts using on- and off-balance sheet resources that cover the entire talent continuum.
-This includes experienced actuarial consultants, global and domestic “delivery center” employees, and crowdsourcing/gig-economy solutions leveraging Deloitte’s Pixel™ platform.
+Our workforce options help organizations implement innovative staffing concepts using on- and off-balance-sheet resources that cover the entire talent continuum.
+This includes experienced actuarial consultants, global and domestic “delivery center” employees, and crowdsourcing and gig-economy solutions leveraging Deloitte’s Pixel™ platform.
 These workforce solutions, including Deloitte’s own Delivery Center consultants, help you augment in-house actuarial and data science resources, free staff to address disruptions, and add resources in the event of attrition.